satwik-kundu/satwik-kundu.github.io/_news/announcement_260.md

 inline: true
 ---

-Invited to serve as a reviewer for Springer Nature - Quantum Machine Intelligence.
+Invited to serve as a reviewer for Springer Nature `Quantum Machine Intelligence`.